CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > However, this project is maintained by a single person with a small
 > group of volunteers in their spare time, and we cannot guarantee a
 > rapid reponse.
 If you have not heard back from the maintainers
-> within a week, then please forward the report to the CPAN Security
+> within a week, then please forward the report to CPANSec at
-> Group at <cpan-security@security.metacpan.org>.
+> <cpan-security@security.metacpan.org>.

 Also add a note about what the initial response: